furoTmark/furoTmark/README.md

 - 🌱 I’m always learning new stuff

-- ❓ Ask me about Azure, .NET, PWA and related technologies
+- ❓ Ask me about AI Agents, Azure, .NET, PWA and related technologies

 - 💡 I'm the creator of [egyketto.ro](https://egyketto.ro) a news aggregator site